Welcome to the Course!

 Now say I showed you this:

 You might, if you knew a bit of Maths, recognise that this formula is the same thing.
 You might also, if you’re not new to this, recognise the formula for a simple linear perceptron, or you might not.
+Don’t worry, soon you will.

 In the code, everything is relevant, the square and curly braces, the semicolons, the ordering of the lines.

 This book is your coder’s guide to maths.
-It is a rosetta stone that will let you mentally translate the equations into algorithms.
+It is a rosetta stone that will let you mentally translate equations into algorithms.

 Our goal in this book will be to get to a point where we can understand all the mathematics needed to read modern machine learning papers, papers like “Attention is All You Need”, the paper that laid the groundwork for ChatGPT.